janyk/mindful-me/README.md

 > rMSSD, resting_hr, recovery_score, n_naps, sleep_need_baseline, sleep_debt,sleep_need_strain, sleep_need_total, sleep_quality_duration, avg_hr, max_hr

-This might be a bit tricky initially, but AWS actually provide an "AutoML" solution that do all the hard work for you.
-The guides are great and once your know how to do its incredible how quickly you can get your own model 🧠
+This might be a bit tricky initially, but AWS actually provide an "AutoML" solution that does all the hard work for you.
+The guides are great and once your know how to do it, it's incredible how quickly you can get your own model trained 🧠

 Learn more about using [Sagemaker AutoPilot to train your model](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-videos.html)

 **Note:**

 - Make sure your model expects csv input in the order specified above
-- Sagemaker expects something like a minimum of 500 rows to train model candidates (I didn't quite have that much so did some augmentation.. *cough cough* *copy paste*...)
+- Sagemaker expects something like a minimum of 500 rows to train model candidates (I didn't quite have that much so did some augmentation.. *cough cough* *copy paste*... )
 - Once done grab your model name, you'll need it for this system configuration

 ### Steps